William A. Bowles: Anti-war Democrat

-During the 1850s and early 1860s Bowles organized local groups and recruited membership in the Knights of the Golden Circle (KGC), a secret society that supported the southern cause within the region.
+During the 1850s and early 1860s Bowles organized local groups and recruited membership in the Knights of the Golden Circle (KGC), a secret society that supported the expansion of slavery into new territories.
 In 1863 Harrison H. Dodd, "grand commander" of the Order of Sons of Liberty (OSL) in Indiana, named Bowles a major general for one of the four military districts in the secret society that opposed the war.
 It is believed that the OSL was either an offshoot of, or a front group for, the KGC, in a continuation and/or restructuring of other groups that were founded about 1834.
 The OSL, an anti-Union paramilitary secret society, began operating about 1854 and continued to operate under various names for several years after the war.
 Scholars have also argued the highly touted military/paramilitary capabilities of the OSL were exaggerated and existed "more in Dodd's mind" than in reality.

 On June 18, 1863, a group of Confederate soldiers under the command of Thomas Hines, a Confederate cavalryman and spy, crossed the Ohio River and rode to Paoli and French Lick.
 Hines met with Bowles, whose home was a gathering place for the Democratic Party, to inquire if Bowles could offer any support for John Hunt Morgan's upcoming raid into Indiana.
 Bowles told Hines he could raise a force of 10,000 to aid the raiders, but before the deal was finalized Hines was told that Union troops were approaching, forcing him to flee.
 As a result, there would be no support for Morgan's Raid from Bowles or his associates.
 The incident caused Indiana governor Oliver P. Morton to harshly treat anyone in Indiana who was publicly sympathetic to the Confederate cause.